AdisonCavani/distro-grub-themes/README.md

 ```
 sudo grub2-mkconfig -o /etc/grub2.cfg && sudo grub2-mkconfig -o /etc/grub2-efi.cfg && sudo grub2-mkconfig /etc/grub2-efi.cfg
 ```
+**WARNING:These commands have only been tested on Fedora UEFI.
+If you are able to install a GRUB theme using these commands successfully, please add your distro's name here.**

 ## Install theme in Ventoy